openmovementproject/openmovement/Mechanical/Hannan Snap Visor - COVID19/README.md

 ## Compliance

-The design of this product conforms with relevant essential health and safety regulations under the PPE Regulations  and with requirements of **BS EN 166:2002** (Personal Eye Protection).
+The design of this product conforms with relevant essential health and safety regulations under the PPE Regulations and with requirements of **BS EN 166:2002** (Personal eye protection).

 For visors this would include requirements for:
 * an adjustable head band arrangement.